Are Type Ia Supernovae in Restframe $H$ Brighter in More Massive Galaxies?: Analysis

-The modified logistic provides a smooth transition between two populations unlike a step function which is an abrupt change; however, this model introduces more free parameters.
-For the $H_{\rm max}$ residuals, the modified logistic function with the best-fit midpoint essentially replicates the best-fit break step function with a smooth transition between the two groups and a midpoint at $10^{10.38}~M_{\odot}$.
-With the additional free parameters, the ICs do not clearly prefer this function over a constant model with the AIC$_c$ preferring the logistic function and the BIC preferring a constant function.
-The modified logistic function at the $10^{10}~M_{\odot}$ midpoint has a weaker preference for the logistic function with the AIC$_c$, but the BIC also shows a weaker preference for the constant model.
-The optical distance modulus residuals for the modified logistic at the $10^{10}~M_{\odot}$ midpoint behaves the same as for the $H_{\rm max}$ residuals.
-When we allow the midpoint to float, the best midpoint is at the edge of our parameter space towards the high mass ($10^{11.60}~M_{\odot}$) and neither of the ICs prefer this model.
-Given the IC inconsistencies and the poor fit with $\Delta \mu$, we show the curves in Figure~\ref{fig:model_fits_mass} but do not include any of the fit parameters.
+The modified logistic function provides a smooth transition between two populations unlike a step function which is an abrupt change; however, this model introduces an additional free parameter.
+For both residuals, the best fit midpoint is at the highest allowed mass.
+With the additional free parameter, the ICs more clearly favor a constant model with the AIC$_c$ preferring no model and the BIC strongly preferring a constant function.
+No transition between populations was found when using a modified logistic function at the $10^{10}~M_{\odot}$ midpoint and the ICs prefer a constant model.
+Given the ICs favor the step function more when compared to a constant model, we do not show the curves in Figure~\ref{fig:model_fits_mass} or include any of the fit parameters.

-The generalized logistic function for the $H_{\rm max}$ residuals behaves similarly to the modified logistic function with a midpoint at $10^{10}~M_{\odot}$, but the ICs do not support this model.
-For the optical residuals, the generalized logistic function returned a straight line around 0.05~mag which completely overlaps with the constant model; however, the ICs do not prefer this model due to the additional parameters it introduced.
-Since the ICs were strongly against these models in every scenario, we do not include the fit on the plots.
+For the $H_{\rm max}$ and $\mu$ residuals, the generalized logistic function returned a straight line which completely overlaps with the constant model; however, the ICs do not prefer this model due to the additional parameters it introduced.
+Since the ICs were strongly against these models in every scenario, we do not include the fit on the plots or the fit parameters.

-We showed here that there is a significant correlation between host galaxy mass and the $H_{\rm max}$ NIR lightcurves in which more massive galaxies host SNeIa that are brighter than those hosted in lower mass galaxies by $0.18 \pm 0.05$~mag.
-We also confirmed a significant correlation between host galaxy mass and optical lightcurves in which more massive galaxies host SNeIa that have more negative width-luminosity corrected optical brightnesses by $0.17 \pm 0.05$~mag.
+We showed here that there is evidence of a trend between host galaxy mass and the $H_{\rm max}$ NIR lightcurves in which more massive galaxies host SNeIa that are brighter than those hosted in lower mass galaxies by $0.13 \pm 0.04$~mag.
+We also measured a trend between host galaxy mass and optical lightcurves in which more massive galaxies host SNeIa that have more negative width-luminosity corrected optical brightnesses by $0.14 \pm 0.04$~mag.
 Our results also agree with the literature~\citep{Childress13b} in that a step function is more preferred over a linear function to describe the correlation between residuals and host galaxy mass.
+Though we found some evidence for a trend, the information criteria failed to provide strong, conclusive support in $H_{\rm max}$ lightcurves.
+However, the ICs do enforce the trend measured with the optical lightcurves.